stedolan/counterexamples/src/anything-once.md

 parameter it must record that choice and check compatibility with any other use of the parameter.
 Early versions of Generic Java[^java] and certain versions of Scala[^scala] and Kotlin[^kotlin] failed to do this in all cases, leading to unsoundness.
-The problem in both languages was incorrectly allowing conversions between a type with one arbitrary parameter to a type with two arbitrary parameters, losing the constraint that the two parameters must be chosen the same way.
+The problem in each case was incorrectly allowing conversions from a type with one arbitrary parameter to a type with two arbitrary parameters, losing the constraint that the two parameters must be chosen the same way.

 ```java
 // Counterexample by Alan Jeffrey